Comedic Legend Jerry Lewis Dead at 91

 The Martin and Lewis partnership lasted only 10 years.
 Professional jealousy and assorted other tensions brought it to an end, bitterly, in 1956, and although the two attempted occasional cordial meetings, the split lasted the rest of their lives.
 (Martin died in 1995.)
 The breakup pained Lewis greatly.
 In his marvelous 2005 memoir, Dean & Me: A Love Story, written with James Kaplan, Lewis recounts the final show the two men performed together, on Tuesday, July 24, 1956, at the Copacabana in New York.
 It was 10 years to the day after they had first cemented their partnership as a comedy team.
 "When I awoke on Wednesday afternoon," Lewis wrote, "I understood how an amputee must feel."

-Lewis could never bear to watch the duo’s last picture, Hollywood or Bust.
+Lewis could never bear to watch Hollywood or Bust.
 It’s the only one of his films, he wrote in his memoir, that he hasn’t seen.
 In 2016, Lewis gave a taciturn on-camera interview to the Hollywood Reporter.
 Most questions were met with crabby three- and four-word non-answers.
 When the desperate but patient off-camera interviewer asked if Lewis had a favorite period, or a time when he was happiest, Lewis stalled at first, and then said outright, “When my partner was alive.”
 The interviewer pressed further: What made it great?
 “I’ll show you some material,” Lewis continued crossly, as if he couldn’t even believe he had to explain such a thing, “you’ll know.”

 In Dean & Me, Lewis wrote very briefly of attending Martin’s memorial.
 He was grateful, he said, to have missed the burial.
 “I lost my partner and my best friend.
 The man who made me the man I am today….I miss him every day I’m still here.”
 The first time Lewis and Martin performed together as a bona fide team, they drove an Atlantic City audience wild with a makeshift routine they’d scrawled, in eyebrow pencil, on a greasy brown paper pastrami sandwich bag.
 As of the time he wrote Dean & Me, Lewis still had the bag, stored in a safe-deposit box.
 Great careers, like great friendships, often have ignoble beginnings, and who can really script their endings?
 No one knows what Heaven is like, but if it’s got a deli, you can bet there’s a suave, handsome Italian guy there, waiting with a sandwich.
 He’s also probably trying to keep a straight face.